 Certificates are associated with security mechanisms to control their use and are based on different layers of protection: something the person knows or inherent to the user.
 These identification procedures are known as authentication factors.
 To be considered robust authentication at least two authentication factors are required: Something the user ”knows” (password).
 Something the user […]

 The fact that our certificate isn’t installed on any device it only increases its security.
 If the certificate is on a device where passwords are usually stored it is relatively easy for someone else with access to the device to sign for us.
 However, in order to use the cloud signature at least two authentication […]

-What is the signature in the cloud or the centralized signature?
+What is the cloud signature or centralized signature?

-The electronic signature in the cloud or centralized signature is a very secure authentication solution that improves the usability of the signature.
-As its name suggests, it is characterized by the fact that the digital certificate is stored in a Hardware Security Module (HSM), and the user can access it when he wants to sign […]
+The cloud signature or centralized signature is a secure authentication solution that improves the usability of the signature.
+As its name suggests, it is characterized by the fact that the digital certificate is stored in a Hardware Security Module (HSM), and the user is able to access it whenever he wants to sign a document […]